California high-speed rail ready to lay some track

 The administration approved the rail authority's request to spend $2.6 billion on work in the Central Valley.
 The decision lets the authority ask the state treasurer's office to sell a portion of the nearly $10 billion in bonds voters approved in 2008 for a bullet train.

+However, the first 29-mile segment of track isn't expected to be completed until at least August 2019.

-The bullet train's long-term prospects remain clouded because of uncertainty over funding.
+The bullet train's long-term prospects remain clouded because of uncertainty over funding and several pending lawsuits.
 Significant federal help is required, and the Republican-controlled Congress does not support the project.
 Private money also is needed but none has been secured yet.

 The treasurer previously issued $1.15 billion of the bonds that went for administration and on work to connect the new system to existing tracks, leaving the bulk of the money unspent.